ipbc-dev/jointube/content/faq.en.md

   <div class="panel-body">
     <p>

-The advantage of YouTube (and other platforms) is its video catalog: from knitting tutorials to Minecraft constructions through videos of kittens or holidays... you can find everything!
+The advantage of YouTube (and other platforms) is its video catalog: from knitting tutorials to Minecraft constructions through videos of kittens or holidays&hellip; you can find everything!

     </p>
     <p>

-The more the video catalogue is varied, the more people are interested, the more videos are uploaded... but hosting videos from all over the world is (very, very) expensive!
+The more the video catalogue is varied, the more people are interested, the more videos are uploaded&hellip; but hosting videos from all over the world is (very, very) expensive!

     </p>
     <p>